What is DYF’s tax ID number?

 DYF provides one of the best educational and diabetes support programs in the country.
 This involves significant investments in staff training and diabetes education, participant safety, psychosocial issues working with children, recreational fun, and an administrative system that ensures that all regulations and requirements working with children are met.
 DYF is an accredited American Camp Association agency that requires meeting at least 360 standards for fun, safe and effective programs.
 In addition, DYF uses an outside audit firm each year to review all financial statements.
 It is those audited financial statements that are used to determine the “Actual Cost” of each program.
 For the last 10 years, DYF has ensured that 83% of every dollar spent goes directly to programs and services.

 By sharing the challenges DYF has to overcome in putting on life-changing programs, our hope is that families will join DYF in helping to close the funding gap for not only their children, but that DYF can continue to offer a 3 tiered pricing model and provide scholarship support to those who need the financial assistance.
 DYF has a number of ways families can help fund the programs of the agency.
 Whether you choose to attend a fundraising event, do your own event, or have connections to business and community members that can help DYF, every families support is valued and is important in making sure DYF continues to provide great programs to our community.

 For more information on how you can help, contact Paula Gogin or Krystle Samai at the office (925-680-4994, firstname.lastname@example.org, email@example.com).

-We hope that this better explains our goal in implementing a voluntary three tiered pricing policy and how with your help, DYF will continue to provide life-changing support and knowledge for the diabetes community.
+We hope that this better explains our goal in implementing a voluntary three tiered pricing model and how with your help, DYF will continue to provide life-changing support and knowledge for the diabetes community.